In Plain Sight: How White Supremacy, Misogyny, and Hate Targeted the Star Wars Sequel Trilogy and Won

 What is Gamergate?

 In August 2014, game developer Zoe Quinn’s ex boyfriend, Eron Gjoni, released a blog post accusing Quinn of receiving positive reviews on their game Depression Quest from Nathan Grayson, a writer for Kotaku, because the two were in a relationship.
-Gjoni accused Quinn of cheating on him and released personal information about her in the post.
+Gjoni accused Quinn of cheating on him and released personal information about them in the post.
 The clear angry attack of a disgruntled ex boyfriend was quickly transformed into a frenzy against “ethics in gaming journalism.”

 As the attacks against Quinn spread online, Gjoni continued to post personal information about their whereabouts.
 At one point he anonymously posted on 4chan reports of the hotels Quinn had stayed at.
 He also gave the legal complaint Quinn had filed against him to “Roosh”, an online personality described as a “male supremacist extremist” by the Southern Poverty Law Center (SPLC).
 The legal complaint was used to attack Quinn on his website “Return of Kings.”